wojdatto/dns-update-wsl2/README.md

 See more information about that in [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#network-settings).

+## Limitations

+Script is able to only detect IPv4 DNS servers.

 ## How to use?

 Obtain `dns-update-wsl2` script in any preferred way, and just run it.